Body Orientated Psychotherapy

 Confidentiality is a vital aspect of therapy.
 Your therapist will explain what confidentiality means and what its limitations are.
 In general, everything you disclose to your therapist is confidential, but there are rare instances where confidentiality may be broken, such as if you are at risk to yourself or others.

 ‘The frame’ in therapy refers to the physical and contractual boundaries that make therapy possible.
 Each therapist will have their own version of the frame, but it generally covers when and where you meet, confidentiality, fees, and consistency in how your therapist interacts with you.
-The frame is there to protect you and the therapist and makes the relationship safe and possible.
+The frame is there to protect you and the therapist and make the relationship safe and possible.

 Your therapy can last for as long as you like.
 Most people agree on a set number of sessions or enter into an open-ended contract where you and your therapist continue to meet weekly without a pre-determined end date.
 It’s easy to get into the rhythm of therapy and choose to continue for months or even years.
 This isn’t to say there is anything ‘wrong’ with you, but because you enjoy having an intimate relationship with someone to help you explore your inner world which can help you make significant changes to your life.

 In conclusion, body-oriented psychotherapy offers a unique approach to therapy that integrates the mind and body to promote healing and growth.
 Through this type of therapy, you can explore and better understand the interface between your mind and body.
-Body oriented therapy offers a safe and confidential environment that can help you explore your inner world.
+Body-oriented therapy offers a safe and confidential environment that can help you explore your inner world.
 Through this intimate relationship governed by boundaries, you can take the right step towards achieving the changes you desire.

 Brighton and Hove Psychotherapy offers a more holistic process of counselling and psychotherapy.
 Body therapists can support you in starting to get curious about what your body is telling you.
 Through noticing your sensations and feelings in the moment you will learn to engage with your body to manage your emotional state long-term.

-Body Psychotherapy and related approaches is offered by Mark Vahrmeyer, Gerry Gilmartin and Susanna Petitpierre.
+Body psychotherapy and related approaches is offered by Mark Vahrmeyer, Gerry Gilmartin and Susanna Petitpierre.

 All the content on this page has been reviewed and vetted by Mark Vahrmeyer UKCP Registered Psychotherapist, Supervisor and Co-Founder of Brighton and Hove Psychotherapy.
 For any questions or more information about the subjects discussed on this page please contact us.